ZarnackGroup/racoon_clip/docs/tutorial.rst

 - **iCLIP3**: UMI of 9nt (at the 5' end)

 - **eCLIP**: UMI of 10nt or 5nt in the beginning (5' end) of read2.
 This option can be used for both eCLIP and seCLIP.
-Specify "eCLIP_10ntUMI" or "eCLIP_10ntUMI".
+Specify "eCLIP_5ntUMI" or "eCLIP_10ntUMI".

-- **eCLIP from ENCODE:** UMI of 10nt or 5nt in the beginning (5' end) of read2 is already trimmed off and stored in the read name.
+- **eCLIP from ENCODE:** UMI of 10nt or 5nt at the beginning (5' end) of read2 is already trimmed off and stored in the read name.
 Specify "eCLIP_ENCODE_5ntUMI" or "eCLIP_ENCODE_10ntUMI".

-- **UMI and barcode are already trimmed off**: If your data does not contain the UMI and barcode information anymore choose "noBarcode_noUMI" irrespective of what experiment the data is from.
+- **UMI and barcode are already trimmed off**: If your data does not contain the UMI and barcode information anymore, choose "noBarcode_noUMI" irrespective of what experiment the data is from.
 This is often the case for files downloaded from SRA.

 .. image:: ../experiment_types_schema.png
    :width: 600